dimitri/pgloader/pgloader.1.md

   - *EXCLUDING TABLE NAMES MATCHING*

-    Introduce a comma separated list of table names or *rugular expression* used to exclude table names from the migration.
+    Introduce a comma separated list of table names or *regular expression* used to exclude table names from the migration.
 This filter only applies to the result of the *INCLUDING* filter.

 	    EXCLUDING TABLE NAMES MATCHING ~<ory>

+  - *DECODING TABLE NAMES MATCHING*

+    Introduce a comma separated list of table names or *regular expressions* used to force the encoding to use when processing data from MySQL.
+If the data encoding known to you is different from MySQL's idea about it, this is the option to use.

+        DECODING TABLE NAMES MATCHING ~/messed/, ~/encoding/ AS utf8

+    You can use as many such rules as you need, all with possibly different encodings.

   - *BEFORE LOAD DO*